napari/docs/docs/howtos/extending/connecting_events.md

 # Hooking up your own events

+The `napari` graphical user interface (GUI) operates within an **event loop** that waits for and responds to user interaction 'events'.
+If you are unfamiliar with event loops, see [napari event loop](intro-to-event-loop) for a more detailed introduction.

 If you would like to set up a custom event listener then you need to hook into the napari [event loop](intro-to-event-loop).
 We offer a couple of convenience decorators to easily connect functions to key and mouse events.
 You can also